ioccc-src/winner/2011/fredriksson/README.md

 * It may consume huge amounts of memory, and a stack overflow may occur.
   This results in Segmentation fault (or the equivalent of your favorite system, such as Bus error).
-This is a feature, that can be used to detect overly long lines in the input file, such as checking the lenght of one liners in IOCCC entries, just adjust your stack size to a suitable threshold, and search for "ioccc", with option `-vk5`.
+This is a feature, that can be used to detect overly long lines in the input file, such as checking the length of one liners in IOCCC entries, just adjust your stack size to a suitable threshold, and search for "ioccc", with option `-vk5`.